 CC0 Image

 This is an image labeled for Creative Commons.
 Meaning it is free to use personally or for commercial use.
 You will need to find the source of an image to see if it has a CC0 license.
 A few great sources for this type of image are Pixabay, Unsplash, and Pexels.
-You can download free images here and upload them to your Cricut machine with no issue.
+You can download free images here to use on your crafts with no issue.

 Personal License